sgorgun/exceptions/README.md

 Open the [ThrowingArgumentNull.cs](Exceptions/ThrowingArgumentNull.cs) file, and navigate to the [CheckParameterAndThrowException7](Exceptions/ThrowingArgumentNull.cs#L41) method.

-Add the code to throw the _ArgumentNullException_ if an _integers_ argument is null.
+Add the code to throw the _ArgumentNullException_ when an _integers_ argument is null.

 1. Add the parenthesis around the _integer_ parameter.